wrrnw/notes/COMP30023_Computer_Systems/Lecture_Summary.md

 	- **Physical Layer**
 		- While the job of the link layer is to move the entire frame from one network element to the next element in the route, the job of the physical layer is to move the individual bits within the frames from the network element to the next
 		- The protocols at this layer are also link dependent and further depend on the actual transmission medium of the link
-- The layer Application, Transport, Network are end to end
+- The Application layer, Transport layer, Network layer are end to end
-- The layer Link, Physical are point to point
+- The Link layer, Physical layer are point to point
 - **Overview of the OSI(Open Systems interconnection) model**
 	- Except for layer 5, 6, all other layers have roughly the same functionalities as TCP/IP model
 	- **Presentation Layer**